What is the purpose of the Emergency Rental Assistance Alabama (ERAA) Program?

 - Current Dividend Statement 1099- DIV

-- Zero Income Form
+- Cash or No Income Certification Form

 In addition, please refer to resources listed on the Program Documents page.

 How will my household income be calculated?